lyteloli/NekoGram/README.md

 # Afterword
 The documentation is still in-progress so check often for updates.
-It is also planned to add more widgets and push the project to PyPi.
-If you have anything to add, comment or complain about, please do via our [Telegram chat @NekoGramDev](https://t.me/NekoGramDev).
+It is also planned to add more widgets and make a series of YouTube tutorials.
+If you have anything to add, comment or complain about, please do so via our [Telegram chat @NekoGramDev](https://t.me/NekoGramDev).

-#### A word from lyteloli
+### A word from lyteloli
-NekoGram is my personal creation, I implemented everything on my own and try to share it with people to build a community Telegram bot development enthusiasts, no matter if you're just playing around, doing personal or commercial projects.
+NekoGram is my personal creation, I implemented everything on my own and try to share it with people to build a community of Telegram bot development enthusiasts, no matter if you're just playing around, doing personal or commercial projects.
 I would be very grateful if you could spread a word about NekoGram, help with its development, [buy me a coffee](https://www.buymeacoffee.com/lyteloli) or mention NekoGram in one of your apps created with it.
 Any kind of support is warmly welcome.